June 24 - Paris Arrival

 Transfers: Only from Paris Charles de-Gaulle Airport to Hotel and V.V.

-Yoga + Garden or Urban Hikes (non-guided) are optional
+Yoga & Urban Walks are optional

 Time For You after all this is your vacation